 Here’s my daily PT.
 These exercises are designed, in part, to address a few issues that my doctor noted: less flexibility in the right quad than the left, and limited ability to do a backbend.
 He also wanted me to improve my flexibility in general, though in most aspects it’s above average already.
 In addition to these exercises, I also get into a stretch position and then use a massage tool on the stretched muscle, a technique that I came up with myself.

 It’s been a challenge spending the time to do the PT when I’m also trying to get in my skating, but I know it has to be done.
 And as always, it’s a reminder that it’s good to find the time to stretch.
-That tends to be the thing that gets cut out from my workout time until something like this forces me to acknowledge that I should have been continuing to stretch and do off-ice strengthening all along.
+Stretching tends to fall to the wayside until something like this forces me to acknowledge that I should have been continuing to stretch and strengthen off-ice all along.

-I’ve already seen results, and I’m sure I’ll get through my competition without this becoming a major issue, yay!
+I’ve already seen results and I’m sure I’ll get through my competition without this becoming a major issue.